dmbarbour/glas/docs/GlasNamespaces.md

   * `read(Query) : Result` - access external environment with a cacheable Query, e.g. load a file.
   * `fork(N)` - returns non-deterministic choice of natural number 0..(N-1), basis for iteration.
     * *Alternative:* non-deterministic choice via AST primitive, e.g. `(%select ...)`.
-  * `eval(AST, List of Arg) : [cb] Result` - interprets AST as the body of an anonymous procedure, providing a list of arguments and permitting interaction with the caller via generic callback handler 'cb'
+  * `eval(AST, List of Arg) : [cb] Result` - tentative; interprets AST as the body of a procedure, providing a list of arguments and permitting interaction with the caller via generic callback handler 'cb'
     * `cb : List of Arg -> [cb] Result` - generic, recursive callback handler, like remote procedure calls.
-    * *Alternative:* `scope() : Localization` - capture abstract Localization based on link translation, for use with a primitive 'eval'.
-Complicates namespace GC, but more flexible!
+  * `map(AST)` - tentative; apply AST (usually a name) as an extra constructor to future written definitions.

-Aliasing is expressed by defining one name to another, e.g. 'ns.write(Name1, n:Name2)'.
-These two names should be equivalent under evaluation within the program model (modulo reflection APIs).
-I assume 'eval' will often just use 'n:Name' for the AST.
+Aliasing can be expressed by defining one name to another.
+Those two names should then be equivalent under evaluation.

+*Note:* The above provides a rough idea, but is subject to change to better integrate with the program model.
+For example, we might want something more flexible for binding 'eval' results and callbacks based on a static argument.

 ## Abstract Assembly AST

-Regardless of front-end syntax, definitions are ultimately written into a common, Lisp-like intermediate representation, the AST type.
-This type supports:
+The AST representation is an intermediate structure used within the namespace.
+Essential requirements:

-* precise recognition and rewrite of names for linking (n)
+* Precise identification of names for robust rewrite and translate names. (n)
-* efficient embedding of data not containing names (d)
+* Efficient embedding of data that does not contain names, i.e. constants. (d)
-* capture of link context for staged metaprogramming (z)
+* Precise capture of context, e.g. to support staged metaprogramming. (z)
-* lazy computation of linking for efficiency (s)

-In canonical form, all scope nodes are eliminated from the AST by rewriting of names and localizations, and every localization is simplified to a singleton list.
-The mechanics are described later.
-However, it is not always worthwhile for a compiler or interpreter to reduce an AST to canonical form.
+* Primitive constructor applications as names for restriction and extension.

+The scope rule 's' is not essential, but is convenient for performance and to avoid repeating translation logic within front-end compilers.

+## Primitive AST Constructors

-The [program model](GlasProg.md) will specify a set of primitive constructor names.
-By convention, primitives are prefixed with '%' such as '%seq' or '%i.add'.
-This convention supports efficient propagation of primitives across linker TL rules, e.g. `{ "" => "foo.", "%" => "%" }`.
-We also piggyback on this with '%env.\*' as a conventional space for user or configuration defined shared library definitions.
+In practice, most AST constructors should start with a name.
+The [program model](GlasProg.md) shall specify a set of primitive constructor names, by convention prefixed with '%' such as '%seq' or '%i.add'.
+This convention supports efficient propagation of primitives via TL rules such as `{ "" => "foo.", "%" => "%" }`.
+Piggybacking on this convention, we'll often integrate shared libraries and script-like access to installed applications via '%env.\*'.
+See the *Shared Libraries* pattern, below.

-The proposed AST has a couple known weaknesses and mitigations.
-First, use of positional arguments can hinder some extension.
-This can be mitigated by a list of keywords and other caller metadata as a static first argument for many constructors.
-Second, there is no built-in support for anonymous user-defined constructors, i.e. every constructor node starts with a name.
-This may hinder metaprogramming.
-This can be mitigated by program model primitives, e.g. `(%ap ConstructorDef ...
-ArgASTs)` could be equivalent to applying a single use definition with ConstructorDef.

-*Note:* In context of user-defined constructors, arguments to the constructor might be presented as algebraic effects or some other means preserving something akin to macro hygiene.
-To conveniently support conventional functions and procedures, a program model may separately introduce primitives to "evaluate" arguments eagerly or lazily, as needed.
+The program model may support user-defined constructors.
+If the first AST in the constructor is not a name, we'll attempt to interpret it as the definition body of an anonymous user-defined constructor.
+An empty constructor, meanwhile, is treated as undefined.
+See note on *Regarding User-Defined Constructors* later.

 ## Evaluation Strategy